MicrosoftDocs/entra-docs/docs/id-governance/scenarios/sap-ecma-template.md

 # Authoring the SAP ECC 7.51 Web Service connector template for the ECMA2Host

-This guide walks you through the process of creating a template for the Web Service ECMA connector to manage SAP ECC users.
+This guide walks you through the process of creating a template for the Web Service Extensibility Connectivity Management Agent (ECMA) connector to manage SAP ECC users.

 ## Limitations and assumptions